cysouw/diathesis/text/c09_adverbials.md

 ### [ NLA | NA– ] *leer/frei-* Object exchange {#sec:adverbial-applicative-leer}

 This diathesis is one of the various kinds of object exchange, i.e. the role marked as accusative is exchanged between the alternants.
 The current variant is an example of the ~~emptied holonym~~ object exchange (cf. [@sec:intro-demoted-object-exchange]).
 The new object after the exchange is a holonym ('whole') that is emptied from the original meronymic object ('part').
 The preposition used with the holonym is either *aus* or *von* in this diathesis.
-There is a parallel diathesis with preverbs *be-, aus-* or *ab-* discussed in detail in [@sec:preverb-location-antiresultative].
+There is a parallel diathesis with preverbs discussed in detail in [@sec:preverb-location-antiresultative].

-The primary group of verbs that allow for this diathese consists of verbs that describe emptying a container, marked by the preverbial *leer-*.
-For example, *räumen* 'to clear' [@next a] can be used to describing removing the contents (here *Geschirr* 'cuttlery') out of a container (here *Spülmaschine* 'dish washer').
+The primary group of verbs that allow for this diathesis consists of verbs that describe emptying a container, marked by the preverbial *leer-*.
+For example, *räumen* 'to clear' [@next a] can be used to describing removing the contents (here *Geschirr* 'cutlery') out of a container (here *Spülmaschine* 'dish washer').
 In this usage, the container is expressed with an obligatory *aus* prepositional phrase [@next a,b].
-In contrast, the verb *leerräumen* 'to empty' [@next c] marks the container as the accusative object, and the contents cannot be expressed anymore [@next d].
+In contrast, the resultative verb *leerräumen* 'to empty' [@next c] marks the container as the accusative object, and the contents cannot be expressed anymore [@next d].

 ::: ex
 - Ich räume das Geschirr aus der Spülmaschine.